scottrobertson/awesome-ynab/README.md

 - [You Need A Parser](https://ynap.leolabs.org) Convert CSV files from a variety of (German, for now) banks and apps into a format that can easily be imported into You Need A Budget.
 YNAP is free and open-source and your files never leave your browser.

+- [Trading212 YNAB](https://github.com/samdenty/ynab-trading212-sync) Auto synchronizes your Trading212 account with a YNAB account using cloudflare worker, fetches current stock prices to give you uncleared transactions representing the unrealized value of your portfolio

 - [You Need a Mint](https://github.com/snowskeleton/ynam) Import Apple Card transactions in real time; no waiting for monthly statements!

 - [GoodBudget to YNAB](https://github.com/jordancrawfordnz/goodbudget-to-ynab) Import your GoodBudget transactions into YNAB using the YNAB API.